AbdelrahmanMurad/AbdelrahmanMurad/README.md

 ## 👨‍💻 About Me
 <p align="left">
-Aspiring Quality Assurance Engineer with a solid background in Backend Development.
-Skilled in Manual, API, Database, Automation, and Mobile Testing.
-Experienced in JavaScript, TypeScript, and Java, and familiar with frameworks like Node.js and NestJS.
-Currently sharpening my QA skills through hands on training with AXSOS Academy.
+Quality Assurance Engineer with a solid background in Backend Development, experienced in Automation, Manual, API, Database and Mobile Testing.
+Skilled in JavaScript, TypeScript, and Java, and familiar with frameworks like Node.js and NestJS.
+Passionate about giving the best quality version of the system by digging deep into it.
+Motivated to cooperate with teams, learn and help each other, and take ownership of delivering work that prevents issues from ever reaching the user.
 </p>

 - 🌱 I’m currently learning **Quality Assurance with Axsos Academy**